nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_package_revisions/_index.md

 2. **Modify**: Edit files locally using standard tools
 3. **Push**: Upload changes back to Porch (triggers pipeline rendering)

-**Pipeline Processing:**

-- KRM functions defined in the Kptfile automatically transform resources
-- Functions run when PackageRevisions are pushed to Porch
+KRM functions defined in the Kptfile automatically transform resources; they run when PackageRevisions are pushed to Porch.
+Common examples include `set-namespace`, `apply-replacements`, and `search-replace`.
-- Common functions: set-namespace, apply-replacements, search-replace

 **Content Structure:**